Censorship Research Center

 10. When will Haystack be ready?

-Haystack is currently in the beta testing stage, and we are in the process of working out the last kinks in the system.
-We are also in the process of taking care of a number of procedural hurdles that must be settled before the program is operational.
+Haystack is currently in the beta testing stage, and we are working out the last kinks in the system.
+We are also in the process of taking care of several procedural hurdles that must be settled before the program is operational.
 We are aiming for a full release sometime this winter.

 11. How can I help?

 Please donate to the project.
-We require servers, developers, and other resources to fully develop Haystack.
+We require servers, developers, and other resources to develop Haystack fully.
 Even small donations go a long way toward ensuring that people everywhere can communicate freely.

 We also appreciate computer equipment, books, pizza, and thank-yous.